Bengals improve to 8-0 by beating Browns

 Cincinnati orchestrated a 10-play, 63-yard drive on its first possession.

-After the Bengals converted on fourth-and-inches, Dalton passed to Eifert for a nine-yard touchdown pass, putting them ahead 7-0.
+After the Bengals converted on fourth-and-inches, Dalton passed to Eifert for a 9-yard touchdown pass, putting them ahead 7-0.

 The Bengals blitzed often on the Browns’ opening drive, forcing Manziel into a pair of third-and-long situations.